ajmeese7/spambot/README.md

 > **KEEP YOUR TOKEN SECRET, AND NEVER SHARE IT WITH ANYONE**

 ## Controlling the selfbot
+I run the bot on Node v9.0.0, and I can't verify whether or not it will run on other versions.
+Before creating an issue, please ensure that you try with v9.0.0 or later.
+If you get any warnings when running `npm install`, try ignoring them and running the bot first to check if it works anyways.

 To start the selfbot, open a command prompt from the folder containing the repository, run: